Acoustics and Planning

 What are the normal processes for an acoustic planning submission?

-An assessment will then be undertaken based on the proposals, existing noise environment and the established project requirements.
+An assessment will then be undertaken based on the proposals, the existing noise environment and the established project requirements.
 We want to ensure our assessments and fees are appropriate for each development, so this could range from relatively straight forward calculations and assessments for small developments, to detailed assessments informed by noise maps for larger and more complex developments.

-Our completed assessment will be submitted to the Client and design team, who can then forward to the Local Authority if they are happy with the assessment and conclusions.
-We are always happy to liaise with the Local Authority to discuss any questions or comments, to ensure the application runs as smoothly as possible.
+Our completed assessment will be submitted to the Client and design team, who can then forward it to the Local Authority if they are happy with the assessment and conclusions.
+We are always happy to liaise with the Local Authority to discuss any questions or comments to ensure the application runs as smoothly as possible.

-Why Choose Clement Acoustics for Acoustics and Planning?
+Why Choose Clement Acoustics?

 Quick turnaround time